PrzemyslawSwiderski/dynip-tool/README.md

 ./gradlew runIpUpdate
 ```

+## Service set up

-## In `services` catalog there are `dynip.service` and `dynip.timer` services defined which can be used as templates.
+In `services` catalog there are `dynip.service` and `dynip.timer` services defined which can be used as templates for
+the system service creation.

-Please note that `DYNDNS_WORKING_DIR` environment variables has to be present and referencing this project directory
+> Please note that `<dynip-tool project dir>` placeholders has to be replaced with this project directory
-prior to setting up the services.
+> prior to setting up the services.